-In the first stage, the construction of collaborative representations, we use the aggregation method proposed in \cite{imakura2020data}.
-The collaborative representations are constructed from dimensionality-reduced intermediate representations.
+In the first stage, construction of collaborative representations, we use the aggregation method proposed in \cite{imakura2020data}.
+Collaborative representations are constructed from dimensionality-reduced intermediate representations.
 We provide a brief description (refer to \cite{imakura2021interpretable} for details).
 First, users generate and share an anchor dataset $X^\text{anc} \in \mathbb{R}^{r \times m}$, which is a shareable dataset consisting of public or randomly constructed dummy data, where $r$ is the number of subjects in the anchor data (line 1 of Alg. \ref{alg-ps-cd}).
+The anchor dataset is used to compute the transformation functions (described below as $g_k$) required to construct the collaborative representations.
 Second, each user constructs intermediate representations as

-where $f_{k,l}$ is a linear or nonlinear row-wise dimensionality-reduction function, $X_{:,l}^\text{anc}$ is a partitioned anchor dataset with the same covariates as the user, and $\widetilde{m}_{k,l} ~ (< m_{k,l})$ is the reduced dimension (lines 2--5 of Alg. \ref{alg-ps-cd}).
-As the function $f_{k,l}$, various dimensionality-reduction methods including unsupervised and supervised learning methods \citep{pearson1901liii,fisher1936use,he2003locality} can be used.
-Moreover, $f_{k,l}$ can differ from that of other users.
+where $f_{k,l}$ is a linear or nonlinear row-wise dimensionality reduction function, $X_{:,l}^\text{anc}$ is a partitioned anchor dataset with the same covariates as the user, and $\widetilde{m}_{k,l} ~ (< m_{k,l})$ is the reduced dimension (lines 2--5 of Alg. \ref{alg-ps-cd}).
+For the function $f_{k,l}$, various dimensionality reduction methods can be used, including unsupervised and supervised learning methods \citep{pearson1901liii,fisher1936use,he2003locality}.
+Moreover, $f_{k,l}$ is private and can differ from other users.
 Third, users share their intermediate representations, instead of the original private dataset $X_{k,l}$, and treatments and outcomes to the analyst (line 6 of Alg. \ref{alg-ps-cd}).